 Are you looking for oodles of writing prompts for the month of May?
 You came to the right place!
 This extensive list of prompts are divided into categories to help you in your search.
 They include Narrative, Opinion, Informative, Descriptive, Persuasive, and How-To.
 If the writing prompt is highlighted, there is a link to a resource with that particular writing prompt.
-I hope you find some motivating prompts to use with your students!
+I hope you find some motivating May writing prompts to use with your students!
 Happy writing to you!

 Write a story about a baby bird who is afraid of flying.
 What does the bird do?
 How does it feel?
 Give your story a beginning, middle, and end.